nextml-code/next-cvat/README.md

 # next-cvat

-## Description

-Downloads and decodes annotations on format CVAT for images 1.1
+Downloads and decodes annotations on the format "CVAT for images 1.1".

 ## Usage